top of page

 Treatment of constipation

 Your child's doctor may prescribe medicine to soften or remove the stool.
 Do not give your child laxatives or enemas unless you check with the doctor.
 These drugs can be harmful to children if used wrong.
+After the stool is removed, your child's doctor may suggest ways you can help your child develop good bowel habits to prevent stools from backing up again.

 19 views0 comments